brijeshvadalia/REACT-TODO-APP/README.md

-# A complete React TODO App with lots of features you can give it a try.
+# A complete React TODO App with lots of features.

 <!-- Social Links -->